 Ontario Accident Benefits: Income Replacement Benefits

-Are you entitled to Income Replacement Benefits ?
+Are you entitled to Income Replacement Benefits?

 If you suffer personal injury and are unable to work, you may be entitled to income replacement benefits through your Ontario accident benefits.
-Income replacement benefits in Ontario are partial compensation and are only available if you cannot fully return to work because of the injuries caused in the accident.
+Income replacement benefits in Ontario are partial compensation and are only available if you cannot fully return to work because of the injuries caused by the accident.

-What are the criteria for income replacement benefits ?
+What are the criteria for income replacement benefits?

 Income replacement benefits are only available to accident victims who were employed at the time of the accident or depending on the circumstances, during the year before the accident.
 Typically, these benefits are paid out every 2 weeks and partially cover any lost income as the result of an Ontario accident.
 IRBs are typically paid up to 104 weeks after it is identified that the injury has prevented a return to work.